 Now, let’s say you measure from one bedroom wall to the other.
 If you do that all around the house you could reduce the property by 10% in gross area.
 At around $1,500 per square metre to build, you would have missed out on something like $15,000 worth of tax deductions.

-When a client comes to us needing a depreciation report, we will send out a quantity surveyor to do a thorough site inspection.
+When a client comes to us needing a depreciation report, we typically use the actual construction costs collected from over 40 years of working on Australian development projects, or we work from accurate plans and/or a quantity surveyor’s inspection.
 This involves a measurement of all the rooms and areas in the property (allowing for wall widths and other anomalies) and all the plant and equipment items including carpets, blinds, ovens and air conditioners.

 It is a thorough process and you should use technically qualified people to do it.